E-vyatar/OOP-project/docs/Code_of_Conduct.md

 4. Consider feedback - should be included in your work
 5. Ensure quality -clean, readable, and well tested and documented work (checkstyle)
 6. Flavour and quality of cookies - important for cookie rule mentioned in 'Consequences'

+### Gitlab Etiquette
+Any merge needs two people's approval.
+You are not allowed to approve your own merge request.
+If your code is relevant to someone else's work, you should assign them to approve the merge request, otherwise it's a matter of who sees it first.
+We're gonna work with a main and dev branch.
+We'll make merge changes into dev and once a week we merge dev into main.
+This last merge requires everyone's approval.